shiva8433/-Rock_Paper_Scissors-GAME/README.md

 # -GAME

-it is simple rock paper scissors Game in which css ,javascript
+it is simple rock paper scissors Game in which css ,javascript and html are used in html document;